dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 In my last [post][1], I explained how my interest in linguistics, and specifically the difference between *prescriptive* and *descriptive* grammar, inspired me to try and uncover descriptive rules for how to write readable code.
 I told the story of the how this search led to my experiment on [howreadable.com][2].

 The aim of *howreadable* is to discover rules for improving readability that developers instinctively follow when writing code.
-I haven't found any rules yet, but I have discovered that I enjoy statistical analysis and experiment design and the company of my collaborators.
+I haven't found any rules yet, but I have discovered that I enjoy statistical analysis, experiment design and the company of my collaborators.

 If my last post dealt with the *why*, this post will deal with the *how* of *howreadable*.
 I will explain the methodology behind first iteration of the experiment, and the improvements that we have planned to achieve better results.